 Suspension and Traction

-For the burly climbs, the Yeti's suspension works with its 29er wheels to create an athletic petaling platform.
+For the burly climbs, the Yeti's suspension works with its 29er wheels to create an athletic pedaling platform.
 It transfers plenty of power to the tires while remaining active enough to do the rough, rock cushioning work.
-Its 2.5" Maxxis Minion DHF front tire works with the stout fork to smooth out any sharp transitions while the narrower Maxxis Aggressor trailing behind holds traction, but not too much.
+Its 2.5" Maxxis Minion DHF front tire works with the stout fork to smooth out any sharp transitions while the narrower Maxxis Aggressor trailing behind holds traction but not too much.
 That boosted 160mm Fox 36 Factory fork strikes the right balance between firm lockout and responsiveness.
-On smoother climbs the tires and extra weight from the suspension bullies the pedal power into submission.
+On smoother climbs, the tires and extra weight from the suspension bullies the pedal power into submission.
 Slowing down the speed train.

 The Pivot is the opposite with its solid lockout, fast tires and excellent pedaling efficiency swinging light and free on the smoother uphills but getting knocked about in the rougher stuff.
 Similarly, the Ibis suspension locks out nicely for the smoother climbs but it bucks around on the rough ones.